 She is also active in Des Moines AM Rotary, National Association for Women Business Owners, Ankeny Chamber of Commerce, Fuse of Des Moines, and the Iowa National Guard Officer Association.

-Tammy Rogers is best known for helping leaders experience the kind of “Aha” moments that result in new ways of thinking, new attitudes and new behaviors.
-(Some might say she gives them meaty ideas to chew on–so to speak.)
+Tammy Rogers is best known for helping leaders experience “Aha” moments in order to develop new ways of thinking, new attitudes and new behaviors that transfer to the real world.

-A certified coach, Tammy has been instrumental in nine business start-ups.
-She’s held Vice President titles in both Human Resources and Operations—and has had the opportunity to lead more than 200 employees in remote offices from Boston to Los Angeles and Minneapolis to Atlanta.
+Tammy is a certified coach.
+She’s been instrumental in nine business start-ups.
+She’s held Vice President titles in both Human Resources and Operations – and has had the opportunity to lead more than 200 employees in remote offices from Boston to Los Angeles and Minneapolis to Atlanta.

 Tammy has written more than 50 internationally distributed training programs.
 She has worked with best-selling authors like James Autry and Bob Nelson.
-And she has partnered with hundreds of companies—large and small—to help them improve results through the building of people, processes and procedures.
+And she has partnered with hundreds of companies – both large and small – to help them improve results through the building of people, processes and procedures.

 Claudia Schabel, President of Schabel Solutions, combines over a decade of experience as a Diversity and Inclusion strategist with Fortune 100 and 500 companies with an international multicultural background to offer impactful coaching, training and consulting services in the areas of diversity, equity, inclusion and cultural competency to business, educational and not-for-profit organizations.